flutter-form-builder-ecosystem/form_builder_validators/doc/migration.md

 #### Bool validators

-For the following group of validators (`hasLowercaseChars`, `hasNumericChars`, `hasSpecialChars`, and `hasUppercaseChars`), it is expected to receive a `String` as user input.
+For the following group of validators (`hasLowercaseChars`, `hasNumericChars`, `hasSpecialChars`, and `hasUppercaseChars`), they are expected to receive a `String` as user input.
 Thus, if your form widget does not guarantee a `String` input (e.g. it may receive an `Object`), you must wrap the equivalent validator with the type validator for strings (`Validators.string`).
 Apply the following logic to the next items:

 ```dart